ntnhut/LeetSolve/docs/source/Priority_Queue/378_Kth_Smallest_Element_in_a_Sorted_Matrix.md

 -5
 ```

-This solution maintains a priority queue of size `k`, allowing it to efficiently keep track of the `k`-th smallest element encountered while iterating through the matrix.

-This approach is handy for large matrices, as it doesn't require sorting the entire matrix.

 ### Complexity

 * Runtime: `O(N*logk)`, where `N = n^2` is the total number of elements of the matrix.
 * Extra space: `O(k)`.

+## Key Takeaway

+Solution 2 maintains a priority queue of size `k`, allowing it to efficiently keep track of the `k`-th smallest element encountered while iterating through the matrix.

+This approach is handy for large matrices, as it doesn't require sorting the entire matrix.

 <!-- ## Solution 3: Binary search